The space of non-extendable quasimorphisms: Proof of equivalences of and

 \section{Proof of equivalences of $\scl_G$ and $\scl_{G,N}$}

 The goal of this section is to prove Theorem \ref{main thm 3.1}.
+In this section, in order to specify the domain of a quasimorphism, we use the symbols $D_G$ and $D_N$ to denote the defect of a quasimorphism on $G$ and $N$, respectively.
 The main tool in this section is the Bavard duality theorem for $\scl_{G,N}$, which are proved by the first, second, fourth, and fifth authors:

 \begin{thm}[Bavard duality theorem for stable mixed commutator lengths, \cite{KKMM1}] Let $N$ be a normal subgroup of a group $G$.
 Then, for every $x \in [G,N]$, the following equality holds:

 Here we set that the supremum in the right-hand side of the above equality to be zero if $\QQQ(N)^G = \HHH^1(N)^G$. \end{thm}